 Two more temples dating from the 7th century BC have been excavated on the central side of the plateau.
 One temple has Minoan influence and was probably dedicated to the ancient Greek goddess Rea, protector of the family.
 The other temple is similar to the temple of Apollo in Dreros Crete and had a more evident Greek influence.
 On the western side of the hill, there was a castle dating from the 4th or the 5th century BC as well as an ancient cemetery.

 Visitors to this archaeological site are few as excavations have been limited.
-The location gives excellent view to the valley of Messara and the mountains of Lassithi.
+The location gives an excellent view to the valley of Messara and the mountains of Lassithi.
 Many findings from Ancient Rizinia are hosted in the Archaeological Museum of Heraklion Crete.